 On a related note, The Zones was not designed as a tool for behavior management, yet many teachers mistakenly use it this way.
 While Kuypers does not recommend associating penalties with the zones, teachers often ask students who misbehave to “change their color” on a classroom chart.
 This approach may provoke certain vulnerable children to associate the colors with misbehavior instead of merely using the colors to neutrally identify their own internal states.

 A child’s brain and body best learn to regulate emotions through loving interactions with adults who notice the child’s emotional state and provide individually attuned interactions to help a child feel better.

 The bottom line: before we teach children about self-regulation, they need to experience co-regulation with us.
 All of us—parents, educators, and providers should build emotional co-regulation into children’s lives with compassion and understanding.
 It is the foundation that underlies a child’s ability to self-regulate, and provides lifelong benefits for their mental and physical health.

-**I invite you to join my newsletter at the top of the page for excerpts and information about my upcoming book on a new lens for understanding emotional and behavioral challenges.
+**I invite you to join my newsletter at the bottom of the page.
+My new book provides a new lens for understanding emotional and behavioral challenges.